MatteoBriscini/IOT-project/IOT_project1/iotDoc.md

 * **GND** ground
 * **TRIG** require a puls of 10uS to start the measure
 * **ECHO** to get the distance
-  > **note:** the distance is retrieved in terms of pulse durations (microseconds) the following formula is used to compute the distance in centimeters.
+  > **note:** the distance is retrieved in terms of pulse durations (microseconds), the following formula is used to compute the distance in centimeters.
   $$ D_{cm} = T_{pulseduration} \cdot 0.034/ 2 $$

 As specified in the documentation, this sensor can read distances between 2 cm - 450 cm. <br>